 If you open an application form without having completed applicant registration, no information will be transferred in automatically.
 If you then add to or amend your registered information after this point, your open application form will be unaffected.

 The dashboard is the area of Oriel which is personal to you and where the information relating to your progress through the recruitment round is held and acted upon.

-In the dashboard area, you will see ten tabs under the main headers listed below:
+In the dashboard area, you will see seven tabs under the main headers listed below:

 Applications - applications you have started or made are listed and can be accessed here.
 Each application contains summary information, including the status of the application.
 You can click on each application to either continue completing, view more detail, or carry out certain actions such as selecting preferences or amending referee details.

 Messages - all messages sent to you via the system during the recruitment round, be they email or SMS in format, will have a copy stored here for reference (if you have any unread messages, the tab header will read 'Messages ( x )').